kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   See
   [Sidecar containers and restartPolicy](/docs/concepts/workloads/pods/init-containers/#sidecar-containers-and-restartpolicy) for more details.
-- `SizeMemoryBackedVolumes`: Enable kubelets to determine the size limit for memory-backed volumes (mainly `emptyDir` volumes).
+- `SizeMemoryBackedVolumes`: Enables kubelets to determine the size limit for memory-backed volumes (mainly `emptyDir` volumes).
 - `SkipReadOnlyValidationGCE`: Skip validation for GCE, will enable in the next version.
 - `StableLoadBalancerNodeSet`: Enables less load balancer re-configurations by the service controller (KCCM) as an effect of changing node state.
-- `StatefulSetStartOrdinal`: Allow configuration of the start ordinal in a StatefulSet.
+- `StatefulSetStartOrdinal`: Allows configuration of the start ordinal in a StatefulSet.
 See
   [Start ordinal](/docs/concepts/workloads/controllers/statefulset/#start-ordinal)
   for more details.
-- `StorageVersionAPI`: Enable the
+- `StorageVersionAPI`: Enables the
   [storage version API](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#storageversion-v1alpha1-internal-apiserver-k8s-io).
-- `StorageVersionHash`: Allow API servers to expose the storage version hash in the discovery.
+- `StorageVersionHash`: Allows API servers to expose the storage version hash in the discovery.
 - `TopologyAwareHints`: Enables topology aware routing based on topology hints in EndpointSlices.
 See [Topology Aware Hints](/docs/concepts/services-networking/topology-aware-hints/) for more details.
-- `TopologyManager`: Enable a mechanism to coordinate fine-grained hardware resource assignments for different components in Kubernetes.
+- `TopologyManager`: Enables a mechanism to coordinate fine-grained hardware resource assignments for different components in Kubernetes.
 See [Control Topology Management Policies on a node](/docs/tasks/administer-cluster/topology-manager/).
-- `TopologyManagerPolicyAlphaOptions`: Allow fine-tuning of topology manager policies, experimental, Alpha-quality options.
+- `TopologyManagerPolicyAlphaOptions`: Allows fine-tuning of topology manager policies, experimental, Alpha-quality options.
   This feature gate guards *a group* of topology manager options whose quality level is alpha.
   This feature gate will never graduate to beta or stable.
-- `TopologyManagerPolicyBetaOptions`: Allow fine-tuning of topology manager policies, experimental, Beta-quality options.
+- `TopologyManagerPolicyBetaOptions`: Allows fine-tuning of topology manager policies, experimental, Beta-quality options.
   This feature gate guards *a group* of topology manager options whose quality level is beta.
   This feature gate will never graduate to stable.
-- `TopologyManagerPolicyOptions`: Allow fine-tuning of topology manager policies,
+- `TopologyManagerPolicyOptions`: Allows fine-tuning of topology manager policies,
 - `UnknownVersionInteroperabilityProxy`: Proxy resource requests to the correct peer kube-apiserver when multiple kube-apiservers exist at varied versions.
   See [Mixed version proxy](/docs/concepts/architecture/mixed-version-proxy/) for more information.
 - `UserNamespacesSupport`: Enable user namespace support for Pods.
   Before Kubernetes v1.28, this feature gate was named `UserNamespacesStatelessPodsSupport`.
-- `ValidatingAdmissionPolicy`: Enable [ValidatingAdmissionPolicy](/docs/reference/access-authn-authz/validating-admission-policy/) support for CEL validations be used in Admission Control.
+- `ValidatingAdmissionPolicy`: Enables [ValidatingAdmissionPolicy](/docs/reference/access-authn-authz/validating-admission-policy/) support for CEL validations be used in Admission Control.
 - `VolumeCapacityPriority`: Enable support for prioritizing nodes in different topologies based on available PV capacity.
-- `WatchBookmark`: Enable support for watch bookmark events.
+- `WatchBookmark`: Enables support for watch bookmark events.
-- `WatchList` : Enable support for [streaming initial state of objects in watch requests](/docs/reference/using-api/api-concepts/#streaming-lists).
+- `WatchList` : Enables support for [streaming initial state of objects in watch requests](/docs/reference/using-api/api-concepts/#streaming-lists).
 - `WinDSR`: Allows kube-proxy to create DSR loadbalancers for Windows.
 - `WinOverlay`: Allows kube-proxy to run in overlay mode for Windows.
 - `WindowsHostNetwork`: Enables support for joining Windows containers to a hosts' network namespace.